‘One step closer to justice.’ Suspect in CATS shooting caught in Kansas - NewsBreak

 ‘One step closer to justice.’
 Suspect in CATS shooting caught in Kansas

-CHARLOTTE, NC (QUEEN CITY NEWS) – The man who police say shot and killed a Charlotte bus driver was arrested more than a thousand miles away from the Queen City.
+CHARLOTTE, N.C.
+(QUEEN CITY NEWS) – The man who police said shot and killed a Charlotte bus driver was arrested more than a thousand miles away from the Queen City.

 Police arrested Darian Dru Thavychith in Shawnee, Kansas after more than two weeks on the run.